dcblood1/BCND-C6-Exercises/README.md

 ## Blockchain Course 6 Exercises

+# C6A is about
+# registering users.
+# changing operational status with multi-party sig

 To install, download or clone the repo, then move to the required exercise branch with either:

 - `git checkout ExerciseC6A`